noxworld-dev/NoxApiDocs/noxapi.md

 ### Lifetime of classes

-Some classes (like Player, Object) are declared invalid upon certain events or in-game circumstances.
+Some classes (like Player, Object) are declared invalid ("expired") upon certain events or in-game circumstances.
 For example, when a Player leaves the server, all corresponding objects that are linked to this Player will be declared invalid, and any call to any property of such class will raise an error.
 You can check the validity of any such class at any time by calling .IsValid() or .valid method or property.
 Lifetime of such classes is kept internally tracked by the scripting engine by assigning a GUID for each instance of created object and listening to the destruction events (PlayerLeave for Players for example).